firalabs/firadmin/README.md

 php artisan config:publish firalabs/firadmin
 ```

-The configuration file could now be found in `app/config/packages/firalabs/firadmin` folder.
+The configuration files could now be found in `app/config/packages/firalabs/firadmin` folder.
+Just read the descriptions for each configurations to know what you can do.

 ##Binding User model IoC